lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 I want to mention that we iterate over the values twice since we want to serialize _all_ the values of a union completely and _then_ move on to the next union, like in an in-order traversal.
 Additionally, we use the f-tree to determine if a union belongs to an attribute which is _leaf_ in the f-tree to avoid recursing unnecessarily.

-To illustrate the serialization process let us see how the serialization of the factorization in the example will look like.

-// **TODO**

 **Simple Deserializer**
 ```